What Is Fort Macon Known For? Reasons to Visit in 2023

 If you’re asking the question: “What is Fort Macon Known for?” read on!
-I ran across Fort Macon while on a brief getaway to the Crystal Coast in North Carolina.
+I ran across Fort Macon while on a brief getaway to the Crystal Coast in North Carolina, and I’m so glad I found it.

-Though I had hopes of doing some research for my next book while there, I never dreamed I’d run across an old fort that had been used during the Civil War.
+Though I had hopes of doing some research for my next book while at the beach, I never dreamed I’d run across an old fort that had been used during the Civil War.

 Past Lane Travels contains affiliate links and is a member of the Amazon LLC Associates Program.
 If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 Read our disclaimer for more information.